 Denying Any Form Of Abuse Or Neglect

 A few types of abuse and neglect are seemingly benign, or caring, such as doing for children long after they need a particular type of attention.
 For instance, not letting children understand the natural consequences of their actions; blaming a teacher if a child is not doing well in school when the parent realizes that the child does not study for tests or complete homework assignments.

 Or blaming a coach or other instructors for the shortcomings of a child who does not practice or complete assignments in Boy Scouts to receive a badge are further examples of this type of negligent behavior.

 Nonexistent or Inconsistent Boundaries

-Tolerating inappropriate behaviors or treatment from certain family member, often excusing the actions if someone questions the actions.
+Tolerating inappropriate behaviors or treatment of certain family member, often excusing the actions if someone questions the actions.

 - “Oh, he didn’t hit him that hard, he was just reacting to a work situation.”